Writing Apps on SOCKET

 The initialize

 function is empty in this example.
 You can use it for setting chain-specific or dynamic variables after deployment if needed.
-For more details check this page.
+For more details on how to use the initialize this page.